goravel/docs/digging-deeper/task-scheduling.md

 ## Stopping The Scheduler

-You can call the `Stop` method to gracefully shut down the scheduler.
+You can call the `Shutdown` method to gracefully shut down the scheduler.
 This method will wait for all tasks to complete before shutting down.

 ```go
 // main.go